-10 Day Suspension: A minimum of a 10-Day suspension is to be given to all students who refuse to enroll in a chemical assessment, alcohol and drug education class or who, for the severity of the infraction or other extenuating reasons, do not fall into the first-time suspension given for 5 days.
+- A 19-day suspension is to be given to all students who refuse a chemical assessment or who for severity of infraction or other extenuating reasons do not fall in the first time suspension given for 5 to 10 days. - 4.2 Second offense Notification of law enforcement personnel and possible recommendation to the superintendent for expulsion.